ksmonuki/info-fish/peer_review_sohil.md

 - Yes.

 2. Is the purpose of this program clear from the Introduction?
 What -in your own words- is the motivation behind the program.
-- The program's purpose is to take species with high confidence scores and produce trait data for each species.
+- I think the purpose is clear.
+The program's purpose is to take species with high confidence scores and produce trait data for each species.

 3. Is there a program workflow and is it easy to understand?
 What -in your own words- is the program workflow?
-- The workflow is easy to understand.
+- The workflow is easy to understand because of the arrows.
 The program uses Anacapa's output as input file.
 It accepts the users arguments for traits and produces a final output table with this information.

 4. Are the dependencies indicated in the workflow?
 If there are Hoffman2 specific requirements are they indicated?
 - Dependencies section is included.
-It may be a good idea to add the *install rfishbase* and *install etc* sections to Dependencies.
+It may be a good idea to add the *install rfishbase* and *install etc* sections to **Dependencies**.

 5. Are there instructions for running the program?
 Do the instructions make sense?
 What would you do to improve the instructions?
 - Similarly, maybe combine Workflow and Outline sections?
 Instructions are clear and concise otherwise.